Queen Elizabeth Prize for Engineering: QEPrize Ambassador Network

 The QEPrize Ambassador Network is an international network that brings together the best and brightest early-career engineers from all fields around the world, who work to inspire the next generation to take up the challenges of the future.
 QEPrize ambassadors act as evangelists for engineering, engaging with teachers, parents, school children, politicians, and journalists about their work and why engineering is such an important profession.
 The Ambassador Network became a global community in 2016.

+The Engineers' Gallery in the Science Museum

+The QEPrize is a major funder of the Engineers' Gallery which opened in June 2023 in the Science Museum, London.
+The gallery features all QEPrize winners arranged around the themes of Bodies, Lives, Communications and Creating.

 Create the Trophy competition

 The QEPrize trophy is designed by the winner of the Create the Trophy competition which, like the prize itself, runs annually.
 The competition is open to those aged between 14 and 24, and is intended to encourage young people to develop 3D design skills.
 Entries are submitted online through an app.

 Winners

 2013: Jennifer Leggett, 17.
 Leggett was invited to spend the day with designer Thomas Heatherwick before the design was finalised.

 2015: Euan Fairholm, 20, a mechanical engineering student at The University of Glasgow.
 His design, "The Golden Crown", was developed into a final form by BAE Systems and presented to Dr Robert Langer, the winner of the 2015 QEPrize.

 2017: Samuel Bentley, 15, from Wales.
 His design was 3D printed by BAE Systems, and presented to the 2017 QEPrize winners at Buckingham Palace.

 2019: Jack Jiang, 16, from Hong Kong.

 2021: Hannah Goldsmith, 20, from the United Kingdom.

 2022: Anshika Agarwal, 17, from India.